tsunami416604/azure-docs.hu-hu/articles/blockchain/workbench/create-app.md

 ---
-title: Blockchain-alkalmazás létrehozása – Azure Blockchain Workbench
+title: Create a blockchain application - Azure Blockchain Workbench
-description: Útmutató blockchain-alkalmazások létrehozásához az Azure Blockchain Workbench előzetes verziójában.
-services: azure-blockchain
-keywords: ''
-author: PatAltimore
-ms.author: patricka
-ms.date: 10/14/2019
-ms.topic: tutorial
-ms.service: azure-blockchain
-ms.reviewer: brendal
-manager: femila
-ms.openlocfilehash: a7d7c68840999772461655090d0213ada0997a7a
-ms.sourcegitcommit: 1d0b37e2e32aad35cc012ba36200389e65b75c21
+description: Tutorial on how to create a blockchain application for Azure Blockchain Workbench Preview. ms.date: 10/14/2019 ms.topic: tutorial ms.reviewer: brendal ms.openlocfilehash: 33a9e9c10c07d0808626353a7edfd505e0f60bc9 ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 10/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72329110"
+ms.locfileid: "74324803"
 ---
-# <a name="tutorial-create-a-blockchain-application-in-azure-blockchain-workbench"></a>Oktatóanyag: blockchain-alkalmazás létrehozása az Azure Blockchain Workbenchben
+# <a name="tutorial-create-a-blockchain-application-for-azure-blockchain-workbench"></a>Tutorial: Create a blockchain application for Azure Blockchain Workbench

-Az Azure Blockchain Workbench használatával olyan Blockchain-alkalmazásokat hozhat létre, amelyek a konfiguráció és az intelligens szerződés kód által meghatározott többrésztvevős munkafolyamatokat jelképezik.
+You can use Azure Blockchain Workbench to create blockchain applications that represent multi-party workflows defined by configuration and smart contract code.

 A következőket fogja megtanulni:

 > [!div class="checklist"]
-> * Blockchain-alkalmazás konfigurálása
-> * Intelligens szerződési kód létrehozása
+> * Configure a blockchain application
+> * Create a smart contract code file
-> * Blockchain-alkalmazás hozzáadása a Blockchain Workbenchhez
+> * Add a blockchain application to Blockchain Workbench
-> * Tagok hozzáadása a blockchain alkalmazáshoz
+> * Add members to the blockchain application

 [!INCLUDE [quickstarts-free-trial-note](../../../includes/quickstarts-free-trial-note.md)]

 ## <a name="prerequisites"></a>Előfeltételek

-* Egy Blockchain Workbench üzembe helyezése.
-További információkért lásd az [Azure Blockchain Workbench üzembe helyezésével](deploy.md) kapcsolatos részleteket.
+* A Blockchain Workbench deployment.
+For more information, see [Azure Blockchain Workbench deployment](deploy.md) for details on deployment.
-* Azure Active Directory a Blockchain Workbench-hez társított bérlő felhasználóit.
-További információ: [Azure ad-felhasználók hozzáadása az Azure Blockchain workbenchben](manage-users.md#add-azure-ad-users).
+* Azure Active Directory users in the tenant associated with Blockchain Workbench.
+For more information, see [add Azure AD users in Azure Blockchain Workbench](manage-users.md#add-azure-ad-users).
-* Egy Blockchain Workbench rendszergazdai fiók.
-További információ: [Blockchain Workbench-rendszergazdák hozzáadása az Azure Blockchain workbenchben](manage-users.md#manage-blockchain-workbench-administrators).
+* A Blockchain Workbench administrator account.
+For more information, see add [Blockchain Workbench administrators in Azure Blockchain Workbench](manage-users.md#manage-blockchain-workbench-administrators).

 ## <a name="hello-blockchain"></a>Hello, Blockchain!

-Hozzon létre egy alapszintű alkalmazást, amelyben a kérelmező kérelmet küld, és a válaszadó választ küld a kérésnek.
-Egy kérés lehet például a "Hello, how is?", és a válasz a következő lehet: "nagy vagyok!".
-A kérést és a választ is rögzíti a rendszer az alapul szolgáló blockchain.

-Kövesse az alkalmazásfájlok létrehozásához szükséges lépéseket, vagy [töltse le a mintát a githubról](https://github.com/Azure-Samples/blockchain/tree/master/blockchain-workbench/application-and-smart-contract-samples/hello-blockchain).
+Let's build a basic application in which a requestor sends a request and a responder send a response to the request.
+For example, a request can be, "Hello, how are you?", and the response can be, "I'm great!".
+Both the request and the response are recorded on the underlying blockchain.

+Follow the steps to create the application files or you can [download the sample from GitHub](https://github.com/Azure-Samples/blockchain/tree/master/blockchain-workbench/application-and-smart-contract-samples/hello-blockchain).

-## <a name="configuration-file"></a>Konfigurációs fájl
+## <a name="configuration-file"></a>Configuration file

-A konfigurációs metaadatok a blockchain alkalmazás magas szintű munkafolyamatait és interakciós modelljét határozzák meg.
-A konfigurációs metaadatok a blockchain alkalmazás munkafolyamat-szakaszainak és interakciós modelljének felelnek meg.

-1. A kedvenc szerkesztőjében hozzon létre egy `HelloBlockchain.json` nevű fájlt.
-2. Adja hozzá a következő JSON-t a blockchain alkalmazás konfigurációjának definiálásához.
+Configuration metadata defines the high-level workflows and interaction model of the blockchain application.
+Configuration metadata represents the workflow stages and interaction model of the blockchain application.

+1. In your favorite editor, create a file named `HelloBlockchain.json`.
+2. Add the following JSON to define the configuration of the blockchain application.

     ``` json
     {